osama206/Animated-Template/README.md

 - Test the presentation across different devices to ensure responsiveness.
 - Optimize performance by minimizing unnecessary scripts and assets.

+## Demo

+Check out the [demo](https://osama206.github.io/Animated-Template/) to see the template in action.

 ## Credits

 - **[Creative Tim](https://www.creative-tim.com/learning-lab/tailwind-starter-kit/presentation)**: For providing the Tailwind Starter Kit used as the foundation for this template.